Backstage Pass to North Dakota History

 Lenny has been employed by the State Historical Society of North Dakota for the past 6 years at Fort Abercrombie.
 He has enjoyed the role of site supervisor for the past 4 years.
 He has many roles as the site supervisor at Fort Abercrombie as the team leader, historical interpreter, custodian, store clerk, programming, publicity ,and community relations coordinator.
 He has the perfect summer job as site supervisor, as he is employed at Richland 44 School District as a Title I reading and math elementary teacher during the school year.

 Maria Mears is originally from Champaign, Illinois and is a graduate student at Eastern Illinois University working towards a degree in Historical Administration.
-She is a registration intern in the museum division and works with incoming and outgoing loans, contacts donors, edits a procedures manual, and works with the found-in-collections items.
+She was a registration intern in the museum division and works with incoming and outgoing loans, contacts donors, edits a procedures manual, and works with the found-in-collections items.

-Meg is a Collections Intern in the museum division of the SHSND.
+Meg was a Collections Intern in the museum division of the SHSND.
 She helps to inventory collections in storage, assist with exhibit development, prep and installation as well as other projects as needed.
 She is working towards a Master’s degree in Museum Studies with a focus on Cultural Heritage Preservation from Syracuse University.

 Paul R. Picha is chief archaeologist in the Archaeology and Historic Preservation Division.
 His research interests include the study of shells from archaeological contexts (archaeomalacology).

 Robert Branting is the site supervisor at Ronald Reagan Minuteman Missile State Historic Site near Cooperstown, North Dakota.
 Aside from providing site management and public tours at Oscar-Zero, Robert is thoroughly fascinated with Cold War history and is completing work on a book on the history of a Strategic Air Command base in Nebraska.
 He enjoys reading, interviewing veterans and exploring Cold War sites.

 Samuel Kerr was a site supervisor at the Chateau de Mores State Historic Site in Medora, North Dakota.